MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-multi-cluster-content.md

 ### Geographical Node pattern considerations

 When selecting regions to deploy each AKS cluster, consider regions close to the workload consumer or your customers.
-Also, consider utilizing paired Azure regions.
-Paired regions consist of two regions within the same geography, which influence how Azure maintenance is performed.
-As your cluster scales beyond two regions, continue to plan for regional pair placement for each pair of AKS clusters.
-For more information on paired regions, see [Azure paired regions](/azure/best-practices-availability-paired-regions).
+Also, consider utilizing [cross-region replication](/azure/reliability/cross-region-replication-azure).
+Cross-region replication asynchronously replicates the same applications and data across other Azure regions for disaster recovery protection.
+As your cluster scales beyond two regions, continue to plan for cross-region replication for each pair of AKS clusters.

 Within each region, nodes in the AKS node pools are spread across multiple availability zones to help prevent issues due to zonal failures.
 Availability zones are supported in a limited set of regions, which influences regional cluster placement.
 For more information on AKS and availability zones, including a list of supported regions, see [AKS availability zones](/azure/aks/availability-zones).